Table of contents

 Decentralized Autonomous Organization (DAO)

 DAO is an open-source organization that its users manage.
-DAOs are focused on a single project or objective, and they substitute the traditional hierarchical processes of legacy organizations for blockchain-based principles.
+DAOs are focused on a single project or objective, substituting legacy organisations' traditional hierarchical processes for blockchain-based principles.

 Decentralized Application (Dapp)